zhiweiyin318/deploy-aks/README.md

 ## Install ACM

 1. Create ns `open-cluster-management`, fill your `dockerconfigjson` to the image pull secret `multiclusterhub/prerequisites/image-pull-secret.yaml` and create image pull secret in the `open-cluster-management` and `olm` ns.

+The images are from `quay.io` and `quay.io:433 ` in the ACM catalogSource.

 ```
 kubectl apply -k multiclusterhub/prerequisites/